Honey possum

+The honey possum or noolbenger (Tarsipes rostratus), is a tiny species of marsupial in the genus Tarsipes, which is assigned to the monotypic diprotodont family Tarsipedidae.
+The name of the genus means "tarsier-foot", given for a resemblance to tarsier's simian-like feet and toes noted by the earliest descriptions.

-The honey possum or noolbenger (Tarsipes rostratus), is a tiny species of marsupial that feeds on the nectar and pollen of a diverse range of flowering plants.
-Found only in southwest Australia, it is an important pollinator for such plants as Banksia attenuata, Banksia coccinea and Adenanthos cuneatus.
+This species feeds on the nectar and pollen of a diverse range of flowering plants.
+Endemic to southwest Australia, it is an important pollinator for such plants as Banksia attenuata, Banksia coccinea and Adenanthos cuneatus.

+Nomenclature

+Common names

+The common names include those cited or coined by Gilbert, Gould and Ellis Troughton, include honey phalanger, long-snouted phalanger, tait, and brown barred mouse.
+The term honey mouse was recorded by Troughton in 1922 as commonly used in the districts around King George Sound.
+An ethnographic survey of Noongar words recorded for the species found three names were in use, and proposed that these be standardized for spelling and pronunciation as ngoolboongoor (ngool'bong'oor), djebin (dje'bin) and dat, with ngoolboongoor being the origin of the name noolbenger.

 Taxonomy

-The first description of the diprotodont species was published by Paul Gervais and Jules Verreaux on 3 March 1842, referring to a specimen collected by Verreaux.
+The first description of this diprotodont species was published by Paul Gervais and Jules Verreaux on 3 March 1842, referring to a specimen collected by Verreaux.
 The lectotype nominated for this species, held in the collection at National Museum of Natural History, France, was collected the Swan River Colony.

-A description of a second species Tarsipes spenserae, published five days later by John Edward Gray and current until the 1970s, was thought to have been published earlier by T. S. Palmer in 1904 and displaced the usage of T. rostratus.
-A review by Mahoney in 1984 again reduced T. spenserae to a synonym for the species, as was the emendation to its spelling as spencerae cited by William Ride (1970) and others.
+A description of a second species Tarsipes spenserae was published five days later by John Edward Gray; he was aware of the description prepared by Gervais, and thought his specimen represented a second species.
+The specific epithet honors his wife, whose maiden name was Eliza Lucy Spencer; she was the daughter of the government resident at King George Sound, Richard Spencer.
+Gray's specimen was provided by George Grey to the British Museum of Natural History, the skin of a male collected at King George Sound.
+This description was thought to have been published earlier by T. S. Palmer in 1904 and subsequently displaced the usage of T. rostratus.
+A taxonomic review by Mahoney in 1984 again reduced T. spenserae to a synonym for the species, as was the spelling emendation to spencerae cited by William Ride (1970) and others.

-Gray's specimen was provided by George Grey to the British Museum of Natural History, the skin of a male also collected at King George Sound.

-The author was aware of the description prepared by Gervais, who after examining his specimen suggested it represented a second species.

-The population is the only known species in the genus Tarsipes, and assigned to a monotypic diprotodont family Tarsipedidae.
-The name of the genus means "tarsier-foot", given for a resemblance to tarsier's simian-like feet and toes noted by the earliest descriptions.

-The poorly resolved phylogeny of ancestral marsupial relationships has presented this taxon, unique in many characteristics, in an arrangement of other higher classifications, including the separation as a superfamily Tarsipedoidea, later abandoned in favour grouping of South American and Australian marsupials as a monophyletic clade that ignores the modern geographic remoteness of these continent's fauna.
+The poorly resolved phylogeny of higher-order marsupial relationships has sometimes lead to the species' separation into the superfamily Tarsipedoidea, though this was later abandoned in favour of grouping of South American and Australian marsupials into a clade that ignores the modern geographic remoteness of these continent's fauna.